chrplr/PCBS/README.md

 * You might need to have administrator rights to install some of the softwares.
 If you are using a computer from an Institution, this is not always the case.
 Check with your IT team.
 * If you are using Windows 10, make sure your user name doesn't include spaces or characters that don't belong to the English alphabet (accents, ideograms,...).
 If you do, better create a new user with a

 ## Anaconda Python3

-* Download the Anaconda Python3 distribution Python from <https://www.continuum.io/download>.
+1. Download the Anaconda Python3 distribution Python from <https://www.continuum.io/download>.
-* Go to your download folder and execute the Anaconda3 file installer.
+2. Go to your download folder and execute the Anaconda3 file installer.
-* on the Anaconda Setup Wizard, beware, pay attention to the following options option:
+3. In the Anaconda Setup Wizard, beware, pay attention to the following options option:
    - verify that you Install for `Just Me (recommended)`, then click on `Next`
    - Accept the default Destination folder and click on `Next`
    - Accept the defaults (uncheck "Add Anaconda to my PATH" and  check "Register Anaconda as my default Python" and click on `Install`
    - upon completion, clvick on 'Next', then `Finish`

 ## Expyriment

 1. Open a Terminal: